smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/databaseManagementManual.md

 The RIF currently [deliberately] extracts data year by year and so explicit disables effective parallelisation in the extract.

-### 3.3.1 Postgres
+### Postgres

 Currently only the geometry tables, e.g. *rif_data.geometry_sahsuland* are partitioned using inheritance and custom triggers.
-Postgres 10 has native support for partitioning, see:
+Postgres 10 has native support for partitioning, see: [Postgres 10 partitioning](https://www.postgresql.org/docs/10/static/ddl-partitioning).
-[Postgres 10 partitioning](https://www.postgresql.org/docs/10/static/ddl-partitioning. html).
 The implementation is still incomplete and the following limitations apply to partitioned tables:

 * There is no facility available to create the matching indexes on all partitions automatically.
 Indexes must be added to each partition with separate commands.
 This also means that there is no way to create a primary key, unique constraint, or exclusion constraint spanning all partitions; it is only possible to constrain each leaf partition individually.